NorthernMan54/node-red-contrib-homebridge-automation/README.md

 Message payload will vary depending on characteristics support by the device, this example is from a dimmable light.

-Please note that multiple event messages may be received from a single device event, this is due to how homebridge controls devices.
+Please note that multiple event messages may be received from a single device event, this is due to how homebridge controls devices and emits events.

 ## hb-Resume